ileathan/AngularJS-Bitmark-Explorer/README.md

-AngularJS-Bitmark-Explorer
+Bitmark-Explorer
 ==========================

-This is a fork of Bitmarks fork of Insights port.
+This is a fork of Insights blockchain explorer with added functionality customized to the bitmark network.

 # *insight*